On 27 April 2018, Nick Harris, director of HD Property Services, discovered that thieves had broken into his service van.

 They're getting social about tool theft

-Tag the @VansAttack Twitter profile in any post about tool theft and the owner will will retweet it to their 7,500 followers.
-In the VansAttack Twitter feed you'll find photos, statistics on the problem, advice on the best security measures, and tips for safeguarding tools.
+Tag the @VansAttack Twitter profile in any post about tool theft and the owner will retweet it to their 7,500 followers.
+In the VansAttack Twitter feed, you'll find photos, statistics on the problem, advice on the best security measures, and tips for safeguarding tools.

 Many tradespeople are also posting videos on YouTube and other social media platforms to warn others about security issues in their service vehicles.
-For example, this video 'Citroen Dispatch Van Security Issue', which shows how someone can break into a van in 20 seconds with one simple tool, has gotten over 22,000 views as of this writing.
+For example, the video below 'Citroen Dispatch Van Security Issue', shows how someone can break into a van in 20 seconds with one simple tool, and it has gotten over 66,000 views (updated from 22,000 at the original time of this writing).

 They're rallying for change

-Updated November 2018 - Field service professionals are banding together and asking the government what more can be done.
-Thousands are signing a petition on van and tool theft - add your name here: https://petition.parliament.uk/petitions/231177.
-Share your input online using the hashtag #NoVANber.
+Updated July 2021: Field service professionals banded together and asked the government what more can be done.
+Thousands signed the petition on van and tool theft and you can read the government's full response, here.

 Here's how to decrease your risk